math symbols

 Want to know more?

 Email us!
-Send us your questions or resources you find useful.
+Send us your questions or resources you find useful, like Lawyers for Good Government's resource page on Elective Pay and the IRA.

 Please note: We're sharing resources to assist Minnesotans who are seeking information about federal funding opportunities.
 These resources are based on preliminary information released by the federal government.
 Program information may change as more guidance is provided by federal and state governments.
 For specific information on federal funding, please visit the relevant U.S. Government websites.